Ski Chalets with Hot Tubs: A Resort-by-Resort Guide to the Best Alpine Soak

 Not all hot tub setups are equal.
 A few details make the difference between a memorable evening soak and a lukewarm disappointment.

 Outdoor vs indoor placement.
 The appeal of a ski chalet hot tub is overwhelmingly the outdoor experience — steam, cold air, mountain views.
-Most properties in our collection feature outdoor tubs on terraces or decks, but confirm this before booking.
 An indoor jacuzzi is a different proposition entirely.

 Ski-in ski-out access.
 The combination of ski-in ski-out and a hot tub is the single most requested pairing in luxury ski rentals.
-In our current collection, Courchevel leads with 158 properties offering both, followed by Méribel at 110 and Val d'Isère at 108.
 Browse ski-in chalets with hot tubs in Courchevel to see the full selection.

 When to Book and What to Budget